stephen-v/tensorflow_alexnet_classify/README.md

 # tensorflow_alexnet_classify
-> This repository aims to implement a alexnet with tensorflow . it gives a pretrain weight (bvlc_alexnet.npy), you can download from
+> This repository aims to implement a alexnet with tensorflow.
-[here](http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/).the train file contains 25000 images (cat and dog).
+> The train file contains 25000 images (cat and dog).
 > We built this AlexNet in Windows ,  it's very convenient for most of you to train the net.

 ## Requirements